Acetylsalicylate deacetylase

+The enzyme characterised from mammals hydrolyses aspirin to salicylic acid and acetic acid.
+The reaction is important in the metabolism of aspirin when used as a pharmaceutical drug.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name is acetylsalicylate O-acetylhydrolase.
 Other names in common use include aspirin esterase, acetylsalicylic acid esterase, and aspirin hydrolase.